-Throughout the story, there are cute mini procedures that the students can really engage with, such as, when they go to the park there is a procedure for what to do at the park.
+Throughout the story, there are real-life mini-procedures that the students can engage with.
+For example, when the protagonist and her grandma go to the park, there is a procedure for what to do at the park.
 You can talk about the language used at the start of each sentence and investigate action verbs, for example:

 - Slide down the bumpy slide and the twirly slide.

 - Feed the ducks.
 Show her how to help the shy ones get some food.